ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 :::

-## Testing with GraphiQL
+## Running and Testing with GraphiQL

 We can now run the app with

 * `npm start` or `nodemon index.js [port]`.
+* open the browser at  the url `http://localhost:4000/graphql`  to make graphql queries using GraphiQL.
 * Move the JSON at the end of the Query panel to the Query Variables panel:

     ```json
     {
         "teacher": "crguezl",
         "nota": "NO APTO",
         "myId": "aluNuevo",
         "id1": "alu0101228587",
         "id2": "Alu0101232812"
     }
     ```

-* and open the browser at  the url `http://localhost:4000/graphql`  to make graphql queries using GraphiQL.

-Use **GraphiQL** to test your API.
-GraphiQL is an in-browser IDE for GraphQL development and workflow.
-Para ello vea este video:

-<youtube id="5BwmvekYCpY"></youtube>
+* The query panel contains an example of use of fragments.
+A **fragment** is basically a reusable piece of query.
+In GraphQL, you often need to query for the same data fields in different queries.

+    ```Graphql
+    fragment studentInfo on Student {
+            Nombre
+            AluXXXX
+    }

+    query ctrlBarra($id1: String!, $id2: String!) {
+        # fragment example

+        left: student(AluXXXX: $id1) {
+            ... studentInfo
+        }

+        right: student(AluXXXX: $id2) {
+            ... studentInfo
+        }
+    }
+    ```

 ## Ejercicios